General Eviction Information for New York

 What is an eviction?

-An eviction is a court process a landlord can use to evict a tenant from a rented room, apartment, house, or mobile home.
+An eviction is a court procedure that a landlord can use to evict tenants or occupants from a property.
+A landlord can use the eviction process to evict a tenant from a rented room, apartment, house, or mobile home.

-An eviction case, called a “Summary Proceeding,” is started when the landlord has someone else serve the tenant with a “Notice of Petition” and a “Petition.”
-The "Notice of Petition" has the time, date, and place of the court hearing.
-The "Petition" describes the reason(s) why the landlord wants to evict the tenant.
-You must be served with both of these papers at least 10 days before the court date (found on the “Notice of Petition”) but NOT more than 17 days before the court date.
+An eviction case, called a “Summary Proceeding,” begins with the landlord filing paperwork called a “Notice of Petition” and a “Petition”.
+The "Notice of Petition" has the documented date, time, and location of the first court hearing.
+The "Petition" describes the reason(s) the tenant has received the “Notice” and why the landlord is requesting the eviction.
+Proper service of these documents must be made by someone other than the landlord, and both papers must be served at least 10 days before the court date (found on the “Notice of Petition”) but no more than 17 days before the court date.

-Just because a landlord starts an eviction case does not mean that the landlord will win.
-Tenants have certain rights, and there are several defenses to an eviction case.
+Just because a landlord starts an eviction case does not mean that the landlord will automatically win.
+Tenants have certain rights, and there may be defenses to an eviction case.

 Can my landlord evict me without going to court?